Texas A&M University–San Antonio: Academic facilities

 Construction of the permanent main campus began in early 2012 after formal approval of a $75 million university development fund from the Texas A&M System Board of Regents.

 The development outlined six phases from 2012 to 2025.
 In the first phases of development, the university constructed a large plaza, known as Main Quad, bracketed by the Central Academic Building (CAB), Patriots' Casa, Auditorium, and the Senator Frank L. Madla Building.
 Following completion of the initial phase, the university consolidated operations to the newly opened main campus.
 The Brooks City-Base campus was consolidated into Main Campus and held the final classes in December 2016.
 Texas A&M-San Antonio classes at The Alamo Colleges' Alamo University Center were consolidated into Main Campus and held the final classes in May 2017.

 Positioned central in the development, the Central Academic Building is the landmark building of the campus.
 The four-story, 207347 sqft building opened in 2011 and was designed with elements inspired by a cathedral in Granada, Spain.
 The structure features a four-story arch, embossed copper-clad main entry doors, decorative tile mosaic accents, and covered terraces.
 The building houses multiple student service offices, classroom and lecture hall space, library and quiet study areas, food court/cafe and campus book store.
 Attached to the CAB, the 420-seat Auditorium features space for performances, concerts, presentations and events.

 Announced in 2012, the 23000 sqft Patriots' Casa became the second building constructed on the campus.
 Designed in Mission Style and heavily inspired by Mission San Juan and Mission Espada, the facility features veteran support service offices and behavioral health services, as well as lab space, ceremony space, and ROTC office.

 The 90347 sqft Senator Frank L. Madla Building, originally constructed as the Multi-purpose Building, includes classroom and lab space, dining hall, permanent location of the university bookstore faculty offices, and the university police center.
 The building is named in honor of Senator Frank L. Madla for his legislative and public push efforts in the 1990s and early 2000s to establish a general academic teaching institution on the South Side of San Antonio.

 A&M-SA opened the Science & Technology Building with the Grand Opening held on September 25, 2018.
 The state-of-the-art STEM focused 140000 sqft facility houses two dozen classrooms and a dozen laboratories.
 It also houses the Mays Center for Experiential Learning and Community Engagement, supported by a $5 million gift from the Mays Family Foundation.

-University budget deficit.
-University Provost Mike O’Brien hosted a town hall meeting on campus and Zoom on Nov.
-22 to address faculty concerns about news of a university budget shortfall of $4 million, expected to affect faculty professional development — though probably not this academic year.